History of Snodland Town Football Club

 We are the largest organisation in the town and regularly arrange social activities in the town for our players and parents and local community, including our famous Father Christmas delivery run.

-The 2012-13 football season was an historic event in our town when all the senior and junior clubs amalgamated to join as one club.
-The existing clubs will become known as:
+The 2012-13 football season was an historic event in Snodland when all the senior and junior clubs amalgamated to join as one club.
+The various clubs and teams from this date onward became known as:

-At this time we will be fielding around 14 teams each week with the intention of introducing teams into new age groups to play in local and county leagues.
+Currently we are fielding around 14 teams each week with the intention of introducing teams into new age groups to play in local and county leagues.